Ruddle/Fomos/README.md

 https://github.com/Ruddle/Fomos/assets/14235713/ec25bfd5-76b7-4808-85c8-9d7465d02544

-**Fun fact**: there are 4 apps running in the video.
-A background app, a cursor app, and 2 blurry window apps.
+**Fun fact**: there are 3 apps running in the video.
+A background app, a cursor app, and a console app.

 # Why